HomeBlogs

 • Manual tools such as Google Sheets and Excel are suitable for small teams.

-• HR software packages like iMocha can provide analytics, validate data, automate the process, and role-matching features.
+• HR software packages like iMocha can provide analytics, validate data, automate the process, and function as an IT skills inventory tool.

 Tip: In case real-time updates, cross-functional collaboration, or scalability are needed, digital tools like iMocha are more suitable.